software-students-spring2022/final-project-blooddonation/README.md

 ### Building

-Will update with that information once the project reaches that stage.
+To view how to build and launch the project go to the [BUILDING.md](./BUILDING.md)

 ### Testing